 Golfers know Predator Ridge Resort, but my friend Melissa of Family Fun Canada held an amazing girl’s weekend here and says it’s awesome for families, too.
 Anyway, May long is the grand opening of their new walking trails.
 Nearby Sparkling Hill Resort is also pretty divine.
 The entire hotel is decked out in thousands of Swarovski crystals!
 Their spa has this cryotherapy chamber, which is essentially a freezing sauna.

 Back to May long festivities around Vernon, Davison Orchards has their Spring Blossom Festival, which is really beautiful.
 It’s awesome to eat here on their cafe patio and there are too many kiddie attractions to count.
 Families with young kids must visit here and O’Keefe Ranch, too.
-Like Canada, the ranch is celebrating its 150th.
+Like Canada, the ranch is celebrating its 150th in 2017.
 Besides touring the historic site, they’ve got horseback riding and loads of farm critters to make friends with.

 What are your plans for the May long weekend?
 Do you have an annual tradition?